The Paula Gordon Show Logo The Paula Gordon Show

 Catherine Allgor

 — historian.
-Author of Parlor Politics and A Perfect Union: Dolley Madison and the Creation of the American Nation, Dr. Allgar is associate professor of history at the University of California-Riverside.
+Author of Parlor Politics and A Perfect Union: Dolley Madison and the Creation of the American Nation, Dr. Allgor is associate professor of history at the University of California-Riverside.
 She has received the Egleston Prize from Yale, the Lerner-Scott Prize from the Organization of American Histories and the Broussard First Book Prize from the Society of Historians of the American Republic.
 With an undergraduate degree from Mount Holyoke, her advanced degrees are from Yale.
 Before becoming a professional historian, Dr. Allgar was an actress.

 Jonathan Alter — author and senior editor, “Newsweek” magazine.
 Author of The Defining Moment: FDR’s Hundred Days and the Triumph of Hope, Mr. Alter has written a political column on politics, history, media and society since 1991, appears daily on his magazine’s website, and often contributes to NBC News as an analyst and contributing correspondent.
 He and his family live in New Jersey.